 In the Insular Cases, the Supreme Court spoke to whether, and to what extent, the rights and protections guaranteed by the Constitution applied to residents in the then-new territories of Guam, Puerto Rico, and the Philippines.
 In this string of cases decided from 1901 to 1922, the court described the territories’ inhabitants as “alien races” and “savage tribes.”
 The court based its views squarely on the presumed racial inferiority of the non-white people who lived there.
-In doing so, the Supreme Court showed obvious contempt for the predominately Asian, Black, Indigenous, Latinx, and Pacific Islander residents of these territories.
+In doing so, the Supreme Court showed obvious contempt for the predominately Asian, Black, Indigenous, Latine, and Pacific Islander residents of these territories.

 As usually understood, these decisions held that constitutional provisions and safeguards do not automatically apply to people living in the territories.
 The rationale for that view was explicitly race-based.
 In the leading Insular case, Downes v.
 Bidwell, the court considered whether the phrase “United States,” as used in a specific constitutional provision, included Puerto Rico.
 Informed by disdain for Puerto Rico residents, the court said it did not.
 The opposite result — acknowledging the Constitution fully applied in Puerto Rico — was too alarming to consider.
 As one justice put it, doing so would “inflict grave detriment to the United States,” indicating that affirming constitutional rights applied to people in a predominantly BIPOC-populated territory would be a threat to the broader country.

-Since the United States’ founding, there was a long-held presumption that the Constitution’s protections would naturally apply in the nation’s territories.
-The court broke away from this practice with the Insular Cases to keep the new territories from enjoying full constitutional protections.
+Since the United States’ founding, a presumption existed that the Constitution’s protections would naturally apply in the nation’s territories.
+The court broke from this practice with the Insular Cases to keep the new territories from enjoying full constitutional protections.
 When the U.S. acquired Florida in 1819, for example, few seriously questioned whether the Constitution applied there.
 Key differences between territories acquired before 1898 and those acquired later — particularly the people who lived there and their location — made all the difference to the court.